HugoBothaMD/naip-ssast/README.md

 ### Model Classes
 One other difference between the original implementation and ours is that we attempted to remove all branching logic in the model initialization so as to make it possible to visualize attention.
 As such, we split the orignal `ASTModel class` into `ASTModel_pretrain` and `ASTModel_finetune`.
-As of now, only the `ASTModel_finetune` class is available.
 Please see [ast_models.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/models/ast_models.py) for specifics on what arguments it takes and what the default values are.

 Please note the following conditions of the model classes:
-1. The pretraining forward loop is non-functional, but the class is necessary for building the structure for loading in a pre-trained model before fine-tuning.
-There is a input size mismatch in this forward loop that seems to stem from the original code and the fix has not been found.
-2. When loading in a pre-trained model in the `ASTModel_finetune` class, you must pass it only a pre-trained model such as those downloadable from [pretrained model](https://github.com/YuanGongND/ssast#pretrained-models).
+1. When loading in a pre-trained model in the `ASTModel_finetune` class, you must pass it only a pre-trained model such as those downloadable from [pretrained model](https://github.com/YuanGongND/ssast#pretrained-models).
 If you are trying to load a finetuned model for only evaluating, the class will throw errors as relevant information is missing or stored differently in the saved fine-tuned models.
 To load these models, you must instead load one of the pre-trained only models, then include an additional load statement ```ast_mdl.load_state_dict(torch.load(finetuned_mdl_path))``` which will load in the proper values for evaluation.

 ### run_mayo.py
 The command line usable, start-to-finish implementation of SSAST is available with [run_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/run_mayo.py).
 There is also a notebook implementation: [run_mayo.ipynb](https://github.com/dwiepert/mayo-ssast/blob/main/src/run_mayo.ipynb).
 This implementation completes fine-tuning and evaluation of a fine-tuned model.
 It DOES NOT return embeddings.
 Please see [get_embeddings.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/get_embeddings.py) for this functionality.